Cybernetic Culture Research Unit: Members and affiliates

-Following the departure of Plant whereupon the University of Warwick began to deny any relationship to the group, some of the CCRU's members have had an ongoing subcultural impact.
+Following the departure of Plant, whereupon the University of Warwick began to deny any relationship to the group, some of the CCRU's members have had an ongoing subcultural impact.

 Those who were affiliated with the CCRU during and after its time as part of the University of Warwick Philosophy department include philosophers Stephen Metcalf, Iain Hamilton Grant, Ray Brassier and Reza Negarestani; cultural theorists Mark Fisher and Kodwo Eshun; publisher and philosopher Robin Mackay; digital media theorists Luciana Parisi and Matthew Fuller; electronic music artist and Hyperdub label head Steve Goodman, a.k.a.
 Kode9; writer and theorist Anna Greenspan; sound theorist Angus Carlyle; novelist Hari Kunzru; and artists Jake and Dinos Chapman, among others.

-Land and the CCRU collaborated frequently with the experimental art collective 0[rphan]d[rift>] (Maggie Roberts and Ranu Mukherjee), notably on Syzygy, a month-long multidisciplinary residency at Beaconsfield Contemporary Art gallery in South London, 1999, and on 0[rphan]d[rift>]'s Cyberpositive (London: Cabinet, 1995), a set of texts which demonstrated CCRU's approaches.
+Land and the CCRU collaborated frequently with the experimental art collective 0[rphan]d[rift>] (Maggie Roberts and Ranu Mukherjee), notably on Syzygy, a month-long multidisciplinary residency at Beaconsfield Contemporary Art gallery in South London, 1999, and on 0[rphan]d[rift>]'s Cyberpositive (London: Cabinet, 1995), a set of texts which demonstrated the CCRU's approaches.

-Legacy and controversy
+Legacy

-Urbanomic and Time Spiral Press published a collection of texts by the CCRU entitled CCRU: Writings 1997-2003 in 2015, which garnered high reception and renewed interest in the collective's writings, mythology and overall approach to speculative fiction and philosophy.
-None of the work is attributed, but largely appears to be written by Land or under his strong influence, and although it states in the collection that it is a complete collection, this does not appear to be accurate.
+Land, Plant, and the CCRU played an instrumental role in the development of the fringe philosophy of accelerationism, and contemporary debates around it have concerned the viability and utility of Land's ideas with the CCRU.
+Accelerationism as it was deployed by the CCRU is distinct from the term associated with Nick Srnicek and Alex Williams' text "Manifesto for an Accelerationist Politics", which Land himself makes clear in his commentary on the manifesto.
+Land's additions which he developed in the early 2010s as part of the Dark Enlightenment movement notoriously incorporate anti-democratic and anti-egalitarian views, and since late 2016 has been frequently described as an inspiration for the alt-right.

-The role played by Land, Plant, and the CCRU in the development of the fringe philosophy accelerationism is profound, and contemporary debates around it have concerned the viability and utility of Land's ideas with the CCRU.
-Accelerationism as it was deployed by CCRU is distinct from the term more frequently associated with Nick Srnicek and Alex Williams' text "Manifesto for an Accelerationist Politics".
-Land himself makes this distinction clear in his commentary on the manifesto, but Land's version of accelerationism which he developed in the early 2010s notoriously incorporates esoteric and anti-egalitarian views, and since late 2016 has been increasingly recognized as an inspiration for the alt-right.
+In 2014, Urbanomic published #Accelerate: The Accelerationist Reader, which anthologized works related to the accelerationist movement, including some by former CCRU members and two written under the CCRU name.
+In 2015, Urbanomic and Time Spiral Press published Writings 1997-2003 as a complete collection of known texts published under the CCRU name, besides those that have been irrecoverably lost or attributed to a specific member.
+However, some works under the CCRU name are not included, such as those in #Accelerate: The Accelerationist Reader.

-American electronic musician Oneohtrix Point Never, who credited the CCRU's writings as an influence on his 2018 song "Black Snow" from his album Age Of, initially received negative reception after acknowledging their influence.
-The artist later indicated that he was not interested in the alt-right transition that Land made, which happened after Land's involvement in the CCRU.
+American electronic musician Oneohtrix Point Never credited the CCRU's writings as an influence on his 2018 song "Black Snow" from his album Age Of.